tatecarson/ecoacoustics-sd-recordings/PROJECT_OVERVIEW.md

 - ecoacoustic_<direction>_<dur>s.wav — exported beams (and optional rejected_ files if --export_all).
 - analysis_report.html — interactive report when --html_report is set.

+Profile Comparison Dashboard (profile_comparison_general-geo.html)
+- Purpose: A static, self‑contained dashboard to quickly compare exported audio across geophony profiles for several sound types (general‑geo, none, water‑flow, wind).
+It helps audition selected directions, view spectrograms, and see compact ecoacoustic indices per beam—supporting rapid qualitative/quantitative comparison of profile behavior.
+- What it shows:
+  - A profile weights legend at the top with explicit numbers for Hf, ADI, 1−Ht, ACI, and Spatial (including the baseline “none”).
+  - For each sound type, a grid of audio players per profile/direction with spectrogram thumbnails.
+  - Inline indices line per audio (ACI, ADI, Hf, Ht, and Total if present) loaded from the run’s CSVs.
+- How indices are loaded:
+  - For each (profile, soundType), it auto‑detects the analysis subfolder by probing for analysis_report.html under: out_<profile>/<soundType>/<candidate>/
+    Candidates include common stems (general‑geo, none, water‑flow, wind), then the soundType label, then the profile name.
+This resolves layouts like out_rain/wind/wind/.
+  - Prefers maad_indices.csv (exported/selected), falls back to maad_indices_all_directions.csv, and matches the CSV “direction” column to the grid’s direction label.
+- Expected directory structure:
+  - Audio: out_<profile>/<soundType>/ecoacoustic_<direction>_<dur>s.wav
+  - Spectrograms: out_<profile>/<soundType>/spectrograms/…_spectrogram.png
+  - Reports/CSVs (same folder as analysis_report.html): out_<profile>/<soundType>/<input_stem>/maad_indices*.csv
+- Usage:
+  - Generate outputs (e.g., run_profiles.sh).
+Then open profile_comparison_general-geo.html in a browser.
+The weights render immediately; indices populate after a brief fetch.
+If CSVs are missing for a case, the cell shows “Indices: n/a”.
+- Notes:
+  - If you change config profile weights, update the weightsMap constants in the HTML so the legend matches config.

 Testing and Validation
 - Lightweight profile registry test: pytest tests/test_profiles.py -v